 ee-leaf

-Get your garden working through the winter months.
+Get your garden working through the winter months by planting cover crops in fall.

 This article has been updated from its original text.

-As the last of our summer vegetable crops are harvested and the garden beds are cleared of plant debris, the fall weather is still warm enough to sow over-winter ‘cover crops’, which restore fertility and humus, and enrich the soil for planting next spring.
-Cover crops are mown or tilled under in late winter or early spring.
+As the last of our summer vegetable crops are harvested, the fall weather is still warm enough to sow over-winter ‘cover crops’, which restore fertility and humus, and enrich the soil for planting next spring.
+Cover crops are mown (preferably) or tilled under in late winter or early spring.

-In our garden, we see the soil level drop about 3 – 4” in each bed after the vegetable crops are harvested.
+In our garden, we see the soil level drop a few inches after the vegetable crops are harvested.
 This is a visible reminder that growing a food crop consumes considerable organic matter.

 Cover crops, such as fall rye, crimson clover, buckwheat and others are easy to grow.